Sian Berry MP’s work in Parliament

 Contributions in the House:

-- Siân Berry: To ask the Secretary of State for Work and Pensions, whether he plans to remove the work capability assessment.
+- Siân Berry: To ask the Secretary of State for Justice, whether he plans to hold discussions with the UN High Commissioner for Human Rights on his comments of December 2025 on the treatment of hunger-striking prisoners.

-- Siân Berry: To ask the Secretary of State for Work and Pensions, what assessment he has made of the potential impact of the Motability Scheme on supporting disabled people into employment and training.
+- Siân Berry: To ask the Secretary of State for Housing, Communities and Local Government, what assessment he has made of the potential impact of remediation needed on large panel system (LPS) housing blocks on the finances of local authorities; and whether building safety financial support will cover more LPS buildings with delays in remediation.

 >> You can see my full list of contributions since I was elected via They Work For You